NeilAlvarezGarcia/todo-list/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-This project was made with Reactjs (Nextjs), CSS modules and Firebase to get access to data
+This project was made with Reactjs (Nextjs), Material UI, Styled components and Firebase to get access to data

-It is a Dashboard admin that hash a login system.
-It allows you to see a sale's and purchase's resume with charts and.
-You have a panel where you can manage users (Admin and Employee).
-A panel where you can add, edit and delete products in the inventory.
-You can sale those products and also see the histories
+It is a Todo-list system.
+It allows the user to create an account, login and logout, Once you create an account, you can create, edit and delete a to-do item.
+In the list page you can filter the result by the date created, the status, priority or by a search input.

-Users access

-Admin:
-email: admin@gmail.com
-password: admin123

-Employee:
-email: user@gmail.com
-password: user1234

 Deployed on vercel.
-Check the demo [store-line](https://store-line.vercel.app/ "store-line")
+Check the demo [todo-list](https://store-line.vercel.app/ 'todo-list')